alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

-Other architectural approaches exist - for instance [@RicochetRefresh] which implements closed distribution by using secure point-to-point [@RFC7686] networking to literally restrict the distribution of plaintext content to relevant participants.
+Other architectural approaches exist - for instance [@RicochetRefresh] which implements closed distribution by using secure point-to-point [@RFC7686] networking to literally restrict the distribution of content to relevant participants.

-Therefore we describe E2ESM in terms of functional behaviours of the software rather than in terms of implementation goals and technologies.
+Therefore we describe E2ESM in terms of functional behaviours of the software rather than in terms of its implementation goals and technologies.

 ## Comments